 Football v Homophobia is an international campaign that provides support, education and training to promote an inclusive environment in football and challenges homophobic behaviour in the game.

 The Month of Action is an opportunity for everyone in football to get involved in the fight against homophobia.
-If you are planning activities in support of LGBT rights and want to help raise awareness of discrimination based on gender identity and sexuality this February, get in touch.

-Find out more about this year’s activities.
+Find out more about previous activities.